 Finally I was in the arrivals hall.
-The first thing that met me, was a duty-free shop with agressive salespeople trying to hook in anyone who as much as looked at the shelves.
-3 minutes and one Johnnie Walker later, I was trying to find out on which band luggage from flight 543 from Dubai could be found.
-Some signs would’ve been useful, but I managed nevertheless.
+Aggressive salespeople from a duty-free shop were trying to hook in anyone who as much as looked at the shelves.
+3 minutes and one Johnnie Walker later, I was trying to find the luggage band for flight 543 from Dubai.
+Some signs would’ve been useful, but I managed.

 “What’s in that bag” the gentleman at some new luggage screening point wanted to know.
-“A wedding gift” I said, and was about to specify the contents of the 2 boxes, but he just waved me through.
+“A wedding gift” I said.
+I was about to specify the contents of the 2 boxes, but he just waved me through.

-The friendly old couple seated next to me on the plane has strongly advised me not under any circumstance to take any of the taxis trying to pick up passengers outside the airport.
-The safer alternative was the Prepaid Taxis with offices inside the airport building, where one would pay upfront to get to a specific destination, with a designated driver, pre-empting the most common forms of taxi fraud.
+The friendly old couple seated next to me on the flight, had strongly advised me not to take any of the taxis outside the airport.
+The safer alternative was the Prepaid Taxis with offices inside the airport building.
+They had fixed prices with upfront payment, and dedicated drivers, pre-empting the most common kinds of taxi fraud.

 190 Rupees to the Sahara Star Hotel, and of course they didn’t take cards.
-There was only one ATM in the area, at the end of the hall, just past some checkpoint where a security guard was trying to look busy.
-“Excuse me sir” he said after I had walked past him.
-“Just getting cash in the ATM” I said without slowing down.
+The only ATM was at the end of the hall, past a checkpoint with a security guard trying to look busy.
+“Excuse me sir” he said as I walked past him.
+“Just getting cash in the ATM”, I said without slowing down.
 “OK” I heard from behind me.

 Eventually, I found myself in a taxi on the way to the hotel.
-Interrupted only by a couple of stops where the driver assured me “just a moment sir”, before disappearing for a few minutes, I finally arrived at the hotel, only a few blocks away from the airport.
+Interrupted only by a few stops where the driver assured me “just a moment sir”, before disappearing for a few minutes every time, I finally arrived at the hotel, only a few blocks away from the airport.

-From the outside, the Sahara Star looks like a sports stadium still under construction.
-From the inside, it’s borderline tacky.
-A cylindrical building built around an inner court with a night club, aquarium and an artificial lagoon with a handful of restaurants it sure offers enough diversions for business travellers who want to stay close to the airport and not leave the hotel.
+From the outside, the Sahara Star looks like a sports stadium under construction.
+From the inside, it’s a different story.
+The cylindrical building surrounds an inner court with a night club, an aquarium and an artificial lagoon.
+With a handful of restaurants and bars as well, it looks like a popular spot for hotel guests and locals alike.

 The hotel staff were extremely friendly though, and overwhelmingly service-minded.
 While checking in, I pulled out 2 simple phrases in the local language, Marathi.
 Pretty much the only ones I knew.
 That was so popular among the hotel staff, though, that it took me a while to get the hotel room for myself after checking in.
 The guy who brought my luggage to the room even wanted to call some of his colleagues to the room just for them to hear a gora speak Marathi.
 I almost felt bad about refusing, but I was simply dead tired!